-To submit your project to the ALMA archive, select $File > Submit\ Project$ in the menu bar.
-You and all of your Co-Is should receive a confirmation e-mail after each proposal submission.
+To submit your project to the ALMA archive select File > Submit Project in the menu bar.
+You and all of your Co-Is should receive a confirmation email after each proposal submission.
 Once you have submitted, the Unsubmitted Proposal label in the blue proposal status bar will be replaced by a red Submitted label.
-This indicates that the proposal has been stored in the ALMA archive and assigned the Project Code listed in the top-level overview panel of your proposal.
+This indicates that the proposal has been stored in the ALMA archive and assigned the Project Code listed in the titlebar of the OT GUI.
 You are encouraged to save your project to disk after submission in order to ensure that any updates are made on the submitted version.

 You can make changes and re-submit your Submitted proposal until the deadline; any re-submission will overwrite the previous version of the proposal stored in the archive.
 For more detailed information on the ALMA OT and the technical capabilities in the current cycle you are invited to consult the documentation available on the Science Portal.
-If you have any questions or comments please feel free to submit a ticket to the ALMA Helpdesk, also accessible from the Science Portal.
+If you have any questions or comments please feel free to submit a ticket to the ALMA Helpdesk.